80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : to represent a sound made by a horse.

-Example sentence The horse gave a loud neigh, and then started running around the farm.
+Example in a sentence The horse gave a loud neigh, and then started running around the farm.

 46. Oink